sajjadraheem26/sajjadraheem26/README.md

 **Retail Sales Dashboard**: Interactive Power BI dashboard analyzing monthly and regional sales KPIs with advanced DAX measures.

 **COVID‑19 Report Dashboard**: Visualizing global trends using Power BI with slicers and maps for easy filtering.

+**Customer Segmentation using RFM Analysis (PySpark)**: PySpark project performing Recency-Frequency-Monetary (RFM) segmentation to categorize customer value and tailor marketing strategies.

+**Diabetes Prediction Pipeline using PySpark**: End-to-end PySpark pipeline for predicting diabetes using data preprocessing, feature engineering, and model evaluation.

 Explore my repositories to see more of my work!